Greenhouse gas reduction mandate

 Which fuels are affected by the greenhouse gas reduction mandate?

-The greenhouse gas reduction mandate affects gasoline and diesel fuel used as motor fuel and aviation fuel.
-This means natural gas and electricity when used as motor fuels are not included in the mandate.
+The greenhouse gas reduction mandate affects gasoline and diesel fuel used as motor fuel.
+This means natural gas when used as motor fuels are not included in the mandate.
 Certain liquid fuels are also exempted from the mandate, namely HVO that has more than 98 % bio components, E85, ED95 and FAME100.

 Gasoline refers to all gasoline, excluding alkylate gasoline and gasoline used by the armed forces, under the commodity codes (CN codes) 2710 11 41, 2710 11 45, 2710 11 49, 2710 11 51 or 2710 11 59.